Import OpenWeatherMap Data to Google Sheets

 We can now enter all our values into API Connector and start importing OpenWeatherMap data into Google Sheets.

-- Click Run and a moment later you’ll see weather data populate the OpenWeatherMap tab in your Google Sheet:
+- Name your request and click Run.
+A moment later you’ll see weather data populate the OpenWeatherMap tab in your Google Sheet:

 - When querying weather data from OpenWeatherMap, you can identify locations by either city name (

 zip=94040,us).
 If you’re interested in querying results for a specific city, use the city ID to avoid ambiguous results.